 Former Portsmouth, Virginia, Police Officer Stephen Rankin was sentenced Oct.
 12 to 2½ years in prison for fatally shooting Chapman, 18.
 Rankin shot the unarmed Chapman on April 22, 2015, after responding to a shoplifting call outside a Wal-Mart store.
 Prosecutors allege Rankin killed Chapman "willfully, deliberately and with premeditation."
 Chapman's body was delivered to the medical examiner with handcuffs still bound behind his back, according to news reports at the time.
 Some witnesses said Chapman was combative, and one said he knocked away Rankin's stun gun, according to the reports.
 Rankin, who is white, was fired after the shooting.

-The murder trial of Ray Tensing ended Saturday in a jury deadlock and mistrial.
-Prosecutors have not decided whether to retry him.
-He had faced 15 years to life in the death of DuBose, killed in July 2015 near the University of Cincinnati campus.
+The murder trial of former University of Cincinnati police officer Ray Tensing ended in a jury deadlock and mistrial, but prosecutors plan to retry him.
+He faces 15 years to life in the death of DuBose, killed in July 2015 near campus.
 Tensing's body camera captured much of the traffic stop, although the two sides dispute what conclusions can be reached.
 Tensing's attorney says DuBose was using his car as a weapon that could have killed him.
 The university fired Tensing, hired outside consultants, and restructured its public safety department.
 The school also reached a $5.3 million settlement that includes free undergraduate tuition for DuBose's 13 children.

 A federal prosecutor announced in September there was insufficient evidence to file civil rights charges in the July 2015 fatal shooting of Stewart, 19, by Officer Connor Schilling.
 Schilling, a white Memphis, Tennessee, police officer, shot Stewart during a struggle following a traffic stop that escalated after an attempted arrest for outstanding warrants.
 Schilling has said he shot Stewart because he feared for his life.
 He retired due to a disability, police said, in a move that allows him to receive disability pay.
 A grand jury in November 2015 declined to charge the officer.